Nadezhda Mandelstam: Anna Akhmatova

+Later life

 Through the terrible years, Nadezhda Mandelstam gained her college degree and taught English in various provincial towns.
 After the death of Joseph Stalin on 5 March 1953, when government's repression eased, she returned to her studies and completed her dissertation in linguistics (1956).

 She was not allowed to return to Moscow until 1964, following the first phase of Osip Mandelstam's rehabilitation (under Nikita Khrushchev).
 She had spent 20 years in a kind of internal exile until the "thaws" of the late 1950s.
 Nadezhda began writing her memoir, which was published in English as Hope Against Hope in 1970, in part as a way of restoring her husband's memory and integrating her own struggles.
 It first circulated in a samizdat version in the Soviet Union in the 1960s.